savantadarsh/Exports-PowerBI/README.md

 - Product & Market Impact: Certain high-demand, time-sensitive products (such as seasonal or promotional items) may need to remain on air transport to avoid stockout risks.

 **How the Dashboard Helps Analyse This Scenario**
-- The Revenue by Business Category chart allows users to explore how much revenue is currently dependent on air transport.
+- The **Revenue by Business Category** chart allows users to explore how much revenue is currently dependent on air transport.
-- By applying the Product Category filter, users can identify which products would be most impacted by a reduction in air shipments.
+- By applying the **Logistics Type Distribution** filter, users can identify which products would be most impacted by a reduction in air shipments.
-- The Country Filter helps analyse if certain markets rely more heavily on air shipments than others, enabling strategic adjustments in logistics planning.
+- The **Country Filter** helps analyse if certain markets rely more heavily on air shipments than others, enabling strategic adjustments in logistics planning.

 This dashboard provides a framework for evaluating the feasibility of a sustainability-driven logistics shift, enabling Universal Export to assess potential trade-offs between cost savings, revenue impact, and customer service levels.